Andrew-Willms/Memoir/docs/meetings/week-10.md

-Everyone is continuing working on their assigned tasks based on the ClickUp board
+- Everyone is continuing working on their assigned tasks based on the ClickUp board
+- Continuing brainstorming ideas to make the app unique